 The choice for an Easy Apply in application process strikes majority of the candidates since nobody likes to fill in forms after forms.
 Many of the applicants can naturally discern and become “black holes” whence they may never get a response from the company against their applications.
 Aim to avoid such black holes to the maximum extent possible.
 Initiate an automated reference of “Easy Apply” tab.

 In a nutshell, using your applicant tracking system smartly can offer your candidates an improved and positive job application experience.
 To learn more about the strategies to use recruiting software for optimizing candidate experience, read our blog here.
-Moreover, RecruitBPM also offers a free trial that you can explore to learn in detail how we efficiently mange the application tracking system.
+Moreover, RecruitBPM also offers a free demo that you can explore to learn in details about our application tracking system.